eead-csic-compbio/bioinformatics/session1.md

 ### Affine gap penalties

 The algorithms presented so far have linear gap costs.
-Affine gap costs, with different cost for openning (*d*) and extending (*e*) an insertion, are believed to be more accurate for protein sequences.
+Affine gap costs, with different cost for openning (*a*) and extending (*b*) an insertion, are believed to be more accurate for protein sequences.
 They also introduce extra complexity in the algorithm, as they require creating two extra matrices to store indels in sequences *x* and *y* [(Durbin1998)](http://eddylab.org/cupbook.html).

 ### Heuristic pairwise alignments